souvikghosh2000/Summarizing-using-LaMini-Flan-T5-248M/README.md

    The first challenge was to select a model suitable for local usage with a moderate parameter count.
 LaMini Flan T5 model was chosen for its fine-tuning on Google/flan-t5-base, striking a balance between performance and resource requirements.

 2. **Word Embeddings from FAAIS**:
-   To enhance the model's understanding of the text, FAAIS (or any other suitable vector database) was utilized to select word embeddings, enriching the vocabulary and semantic representation.
+   To enhance the model's understanding of the text, FAAIS  was utilized to select word embeddings, enriching the vocabulary and semantic representation.

 3. **Creating a Model Pipeline with Langhain**:
    Langhain was instrumental in constructing a robust pipeline for the model.
 Leveraging its capabilities, we seamlessly integrated preprocessing, model execution, and post-processing steps to ensure efficient summarization.